yiluchen1066/HPC_Project1/README.md

 where students might develop & deploy components of massively parallel numerical simulation software.
 GPU computing will not be covered in this course.
-It will be fully discussed in the annual CSCS-USI summer school on Effective High-Performance Computing & Data Analytics with GPUs where we will focus on the effective exploitation of state-of-the-art hybrid High-Performance Computing (HPC) systems with a special focus on Data Analytics.
+It will be fully discussed in the annual CSCS-USI summer school on Effective High-Performance Computing & Data Analytics withttps://gitlab.math.ethz.ch/karoger/hpclab_fs2021/snippetsh
+GPUs where we will focus on the effective exploitation of state-of-the-art hybrid High-Performance Computing (HPC) systems with a special focus on Data Analytics.
 The content of the summer school